leeeomaaax/wallet-service/README.md

 Empty interfaces that are going to describe the contract between the service (database/third party services/etc) and the application.

-This is going to facilitate testing and also prevent that service specific logic leaks to the application layer.
+This is going to facilitate testing and also **prevent that service specific logic leaks to the application layer**.

 ## src/modules/\*/repos/\*/implementations/\*